 The quality of images is extremely important in determining manuscript acceptance.
 While not required, it is highly recommended that artists seek the services of a professional photographer with appropriate experience and proper equipment.
 Images should be in focus, properly exposed, with full depth of field and full range of contrast.
 No part of the work should be hidden by shadow.
 Backgrounds should be neutral (typically gray, black, or earthtones; avoid primary colors).
 It is best to submit more images than are likely to be published, in order to ensure the best options for layout.

 - Image Format We use professional-quality digital images as uncompressed four-color (CMYK), 300 ppi image files (tiff format), with a minimum print size of 5 inches (or 2000 pixels at 300 ppi).
 However, if you do not have experience or the capability for converting images, send the original image file that was saved directly from the camera (or as close to that as possible).

 Images under 10MB in size can be emailed, but should be archived (stuffed or zipped).
-Image files over 10MB should be burned to a CD and mailed to our editorial offices (see sending a complete submission below) or uploaded through a file-transfer site (Yousendit is an approved free file transfer service), with download links sent to email@example.com.
+Image files over 10MB should be burned to a CD and mailed to our editorial offices (see sending a complete submission below) or uploaded through a file-transfer site (Hightail, WeTransfer, and Dropbox are approved free file transfer services), with download links sent to [email protected].
 Uploaded files should also be archived to disc or on your computer.

 Printed diagrams and schematics are acceptable for visual explanation of hard-to-photograph tools, equipment and processes, as are charts for technical data.
 These should be submitted at as large a size as possible, in a high-contrast format (black, or a dark color, on a white ground is best).
 If hard copies of diagrams are submitted, they will be returned if a postage-paid envelope is included.